umass-gis/workshops/content/agol/analyzing-data.md

 Let’s say we want to calculate the density of public schools throughout the state of Massachusetts.

-1. Use the **"Find by Attribute and Location"** tool to "clip" the public schools data to the state of Massachusetts (see earlier section for details)
+1. Use the **"Find by Attribute and Location"** tool to "clip" the public schools data to the state of Massachusetts (see earlier section for details).

     Note that it is important that you complete this step first so that you can run the “calculate density” tool with as little data as possible, while still answering our research question.
 It is certainly possible to calculate country-wide density and clipping to MA afterward, but this query will use astronomically more credits.
 Keep this in mind when doing any project.
     {:note}